-The pit that has been designed for the Lac Knife deposit is approximately 1,130 metres long and 400 metres wide at surface with a maximum pit depth of 150 metres.
-The total surface area of the pit is roughly 319,000 metres square (m).
+The pit that has been designed for the Lac Knife deposit is approximately 1,130 metres long by 400 metres wide at surface and it extends down to a maximum depth of 150 metres.
+The total surface area of the pit is roughly 319,000 metres square (m2).
 The open pit design incorporates 10-metre high benches and follows the pit slope recommendations from the 2014 geotechnical investigation.